 Operations in Free Zones in El Salvador

-The Central American group is the owner and operator of free trades zones in El Salvador that includes industrial parks in La Paz and San Marcos El Salvador.
+The Central American group is the owner and operator of free trade zones in El Salvador that include industrial parks in La Paz and San Marcos El Salvador.
 They are the Zona Franca Internacional and the San Marcos Free Zones.

 The free zone regime was started in El Salvador in 1998.
-The law governing their operation was crafted in a way that was designed to attract foreign companies Today, more than 90% of firms manufacturing in Salvadoran free zones are working within the textile industry.
+The law governing their operation was crafted in a way that was designed to attract foreign companies to the country.
+Today, more than 90% of firms manufacturing in Salvadoran free zones are working within the textile industry.

 Benefits that are available to companies operating inside free zones in El Salvador include:

 - Exemption of taxes on real-estate taxes that are related to the export of goods and services;

 - Exemption from municipal taxes on property and company assets;